 I became a civil engineer, applied my knowledge and dove in deeper to gain expertise.
 I built/coded a database for building materials, using logic and many applications to calculate optimized cuts to have less leftover materials.
 As it turned out, I would come back to these coding skills later in my career.

 I started with Navteq in 2010 as a Geographic Analyst working on a geographic database and field operations.
 The job was really interesting and it was my first time experiencing being part of a great team.
 It wasn’t like my previous positions where everyone does their jobs and goes home, it was a really great stage in my life.

 Maybe I needed to prove myself?

-I spent a couple years in the continuing education program at SAIT.
+I spent a couple of years in the continuing education program at SAIT.
 At the same time, I took a number of courses online from Universities in the USA.
 I’d considered myself a backend developer.
-But as I developed my own projects, someone had to make front end as well!
+But as I developed my own projects, someone had to make front-end as well!
 I forced myself to learn front-end frameworks and now I feel competent on both sides.